You don’t need to pay for an obscure, niche tool to find excellent Korean movies.

 We’ve got all the bases covered, and have something for both readers in this post.

-If you’re the former, head on to the second section for the movie resources.
+If you’re the former, head on to the second section for websites where you can find Korean movies with subtitles.
 If you’re a student of the language, then here are four quick tips for you.

 How to Make the Most of Learning Korean with Movie Magic